andrewchilds/overcast/README.md

 ## Design Goals &amp; Motivation

-There are a number of server management frameworks out there already (Chef, Puppet, Ansible, Salt), but they all involve either a complicated server/client implementation, a steep learning curve or a giant, monolithic conceptual framework.
+There are a lot of server management frameworks out there already (Chef, Puppet, Ansible, Salt), but they all involve either a complex server-client implementation, a steep learning curve or a giant, monolithic conceptual framework that requires taking a course to understand.

-I wanted something that was conceptually simple and focused on the problem of multi-server provisioning and communication, that leaves problems like process management and system monitoring to tools designed specifically for those problems (Monit, Munin, Nagios).
+I wanted something that had little to no learning curve, that just focused on multi-server provisioning and communication and leaves problems like process/state management and system monitoring to tools designed specifically for those problems (Monit, Munin, Nagios, etc).

 ## Running the Tests